Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing

 { \textbf{Abstract}

 Electroencephalography (EEG)-based brain-computer interfaces (BCIs) are strongly affected by non-stationary neural signals that vary across sessions and individuals, limiting the generalization of subject-agnostic models and motivating adaptive and personalized learning on resource-constrained platforms.
 Programmable memristive hardware offers a promising substrate for such post-deployment adaptation; however, practical realization is challenged by limited weight resolution, device variability, nonlinear programming dynamics, and finite device endurance.
-In this work, we show that spiking neural networks (SNNs) can be deployed on ferroelectric memristive synaptic devices for adaptive EEG-based motor imagery decoding under realistic device constraints.
-We fabricate, characterize, and model ferroelectric synapses.
-We evaluate a convolutional-recurrent SNN architecture under two complementary deployment strategies: (i) device-aware training using a ferroelectric synapse model, and (ii) transfer of software-trained weights followed by low-overhead on-device re-tuning.
-To enable efficient adaptation, we introduce a device-aware weight-update strategy in which gradient-based updates are accumulated digitally and converted into discrete programming events only when a threshold is exceeded, emulating nonlinear, state-dependent programming dynamics while reducing programming frequency.
-Both deployment strategies achieve classification performance comparable to state-of-the-art software-based SNNs.
-Furthermore, subject-specific transfer learning achieved by retraining only the final network layers improves classification accuracy.
+In this work, we show that spiking neural networks (SNNs) can be deployed on ferroelectric memristive synaptic devices for adaptive EEG-based motor imagery decoding under realistic device constraints, achieving classification performance comparable to software-based SNNs.
+We fabricate, characterize, and model the weight update in ferroelectric synapses.
+We then evaluate the deployment of convolutional-recurrent SNN architecture using two strategies.
+First, we adapt to SNNs a mixed precision strategy in which gradient-based updates are accumulated digitally and converted into discrete programming events only when a threshold is exceeded.
+Additionally, the weight update is device-aware and accounts for the nonlinear, state-dependent programming dynamics.
+During learning and adaptation, this scheme mitigates possible endurance and energy constraints.
+Second, we evaluate the transfer of software-trained weights followed by low-overhead on-device re-tuning.
+We show that, subject-specific transfer learning achieved by retraining only the final network layers improves classification accuracy.
 These results demonstrate that programmable ferroelectric hardware can support robust, low-overhead adaptation in spiking neural networks, opening a practical path toward personalized neuromorphic processing of neural signals.

 { \textbf{Keywords}: Brain-computer interfaces, Spiking neural networks, Neuromorphic computing, Ferroelectric synapses, Adaptive learning, EEG signal processing}